Sexual crimes are regarded as extremely serious by the police and criminal justice system, particularly if:

 As with any crime, a person cannot be charged for committing a sexual offence unless there is enough evidence to suggest a realistic prospect of a conviction.
 You cannot be charged by the police if there is no evidence of an offence being committed.

 In the case of sexual crimes, evidence is likely to be a combination of forensic evidence – including DNA samples and evidence from the crime scene – together with witness statements.
-However, where the allegation may date back several years, such as with cases of historic sexual abuse, the type of evidence that the police or CPS may rely on can be very different and will rarely involve the gathering of DNA samples or forensic based evidence.
+However, where the allegation may date back several years, such as when the defendant is accused with historic sexual abuse, the type of evidence that the police or CPS may rely on can be very different and will rarely involve the gathering of DNA samples or forensic based evidence.

 Historic sexual crimes